 A survey of the buildings showed that 55 (71.5%) of the buildings had existed for over 10 years; 13 (16.9%) for 6-10 years, and 9 (11.7%) for 1-5 years.
-Only about 8 (10.4%) of the buildings have been renovated in the last 10 years.
-This is evident in the appearance of the building components (Table 2).
+Only about 8 (10.4%) of the buildings have been renovated in the last 10 years, which are very few number as shown in figure 9.
+This is evident in the appearance of the buildings components (Table 2).
 It should be noted that most of these components (especially roofs, doors and windows) have not been changed in the last 10 years.
 Also, only 14 (18.2%) of the buildings have been painted in the last 5 years.
-It could be inferred that the buildings lack proper maintenance.
-They are left to the point where corrective maintenance is expedient.
-This is in variance with one of the agenda of smart city development as propounded by Hall (2000); Nam and Pardo (2011) according these studies, a smart city should plan its preventive maintenance activities.
+It could be inferred that the buildings lack proper maintenance, they are left to the point where corrective maintenance is expedient.
+This is in variance with one of the agenda of smart city development as propounded by Hall (2000); Nam and Pardo (2011), according to these studies, a smart city should plan its preventive maintenance activities.
 Another characteristic of the surveyed buildings that is worth noting is the mixed use property.
 Majority 56 (72.7%) of the buildings had shops attached to them.
 This, of course, is in tandem with the opinion of Giffinger et al. (2007) that a smart city should perform well in a forward looking way, in economy, people, and environment, amongst others.
-Asides the 56 (72.7%) that are mixed-use buildings, 11 (14.3%) are exclusively for commercial activities like banks, offices, church, mosque, clinic and schools.
+Asides the 56 (72.7%) that are mixed-use buildings, 11 (14.3%) are exclusively for commercial activities like shops, banks, offices, church, mosque, clinic and schools.
+This is shown in figure 10 and figure 11.
 These activities are part of what make for life satisfaction and happiness.
-Also as Guan (2012) had posited that a smart city must be set to provide conditions for a healthy and happy community.
+Also, as Guan (2012) had posited that a smart city must be set to provide conditions for a healthy and happy community.